rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ### Tool tests

 Packages that are included with Rust have all of their tests run as well.
-This includes things such as cargo, clippy, rustfmt, rls, miri, bootstrap (testing the Rust build system itself), etc.
+This includes things such as cargo, clippy, rustfmt, miri, bootstrap (testing the Rust build system itself), etc.

 Most of the tools are located in the [`src/tools`] directory.